XBraid/xbraid/docs/Examples.md

    for the next iteration.
 Refinement can only be done on the finest XBraid level.
    \latexonly \\ \endlatexonly

-   In this example, no refinement is being done (factor = 1).
    Currently, each refinement factor is constrained to be no larger than the coarsening factor.
 The final time grid is constructed adaptively in an FMG-like cycle by refining the initial grid according to the requested refinement factors.
 Refinement stops when the requested factors are all one or when various upper bounds are reached such as the max number of time points or max number of time grid refinement levels allowed.
+   See ``examples/ex-03.c`` for an implementation of this.

 12. **Shell-vector**: This feature supports the use of multi-step methods.
-   It is used in example ``examples/ex-01-expanded-bdf2.c``.

    The strategy for BDF-K methods is to allow for the lumping of ``k`` time points into a single XBraid vector.
 So, if the problem had 100 time points and the time-stepper was BDF-2, then XBraid would only ``see`` 50 time